Aubrey Schenck: Biography

 The son of George Schenck, a Russian immigrant theatrical manager, and Mary Schenck, Schenck was a nephew of Joseph and Nicholas Schenck.
 Father to George Schenck and grandfather to Kirk Schenck.
 He graduated from Boys High School and Cornell University, and was a practicing attorney in New York City.

 Among Schenck's clients was 20th Century Fox that led him to be a personal assistant to Spyros Skouras.
 When Schenck submitted a script for a film, Schenck told Skouras he'd prefer to produce the film himself rather than be paid a fee.
 The film, Shock!
 (1946) starring Vincent Price, was a moderate success and launched Schenck's career as a movie producer.

 Later he worked with Eagle-Lion Films and independent productions.
 When Eagle-Lion was merged into United Artists, Schenck started his own production company Bel-Air Productions producing a variety of action films as second features for UA.
 Other films made by Schenck include Robinson Crusoe on Mars (1964), Ambush Bay (1966) and Kill a Dragon (1967).

+Schenck was the father of screenwriter and television producer George Schenck.